 So, the seller has to bear all costs and risks till the delivery of the cargo at the port that the buyer wants.
-Seller’s responsibility gets over when the cargo is on board the ship at the named port of destination and is ready for unloading.
-Or, in simple words, we can say that seller’s responsibility ends when the ship reaches the specified port suggested by the buyer.
+The seller’s responsibility gets over when the cargo is on board the ship at the named port of destination and is ready for unloading.
+Or in simple words, we can say that seller’s responsibility ends when the ship reaches the specified port suggested by the buyer.

 Example of DES

 We will try to understand the risk of the buyer and seller by the following example in the case of DES.

 Suppose Seller A and Buyer B agree to send mobiles from China to California, U.S. Now both these parties agree to a DES arrangement for this transaction.

 Scenario 1: Seller A ships the cargo from China.
 However, before the ship could reach California, it encounters a storm and sinks.
 In this case, the responsibility of the loss will be on the seller because the ship has not yet reached the destination port specified by the buyer.

 Scenario 2: the ship reaches safely at the California port.
 However, a storm hits the California port and damages the ship and the cargo.
 In this case, Buyer B will be responsible for the loss as the seller’s obligation was complete once the ship reached the destination and the cargo was ready for unloading.